 Anti-inflammatory drugs, known as NSAIDs, are also used as a non-surgical and home remedy for canine dysplasia.

 Once your dog has been diagnosed with hip dysplasia, your vet may recommend NSAIDs to reduce and minimize pain and inflammation if surgery isn't an option.

 The most common anti-inflammatory drugs used today are carprofen, meloxicam, firocoxib, and deracoxib.

 Eliminating your dog's pain will give them a new lease of life and will undoubtedly help improve their ability to walk, sit, rest, and play.

 Lying down for long periods can make stiff joints more painful, and your dog may find it challenging to get up in the morning.

-	To overcome problems sleeping at night or resting during the day, orthopedic dog beds are highly recommended.
+To overcome problems with the dog sleeping at night caused by hip dysplasia or resting during the day, orthopedic dog beds are highly recommended.

-	Using memory foam technology to provide additional support and comfort around your pup's chin, spine, and hips, an orthopedic dog bed will offer your pal extra comfort and a better night's sleep.
+Using memory foam technology to provide additional support and comfort around your pup's chin, spine, and hips, an orthopedic dog bed will offer your dog extra comfort and a better night's sleep.